demanuel/NewsUP/README.md

 ## Supports
 * SSL
 * Multi connections
-* Header Check (including to a different server from the one the article where upload)
+* Header Check (including to a different server from the one the article was uploaded)
 * NZB Creation